dsfhdshdjtsb/enchantments/README.md

 Explode (IV) (all) - getting hit will increase charge stacks, at max charge stacks, attacks will cause you to explode
 - or, getting hit will increase stacks, at max stacks explode after a short delay + sound cue

+##Trident

+Whirlpool - using a trident will create a zone around you tht damages and slows enemies, also grants you resistance(only works when wet)

+Drowning - applies affect that causes enemies to drown

+Snap - summon evoker fangs

+##Shield

+Reflect - deal damage to enemies that hit the shield

+Recovery - recover faster from axe hits and faster equip time

+bubble - create a protective bubble that blocks all incoming damage(from all sides) by 50%

 ## License